ssulkuma/bowstrings/README.md

 Move left and right – A / D</br>
 Jump – Space</br>
-Shoot – Hold down left mouse click to charge the bow, shoot on release</br>
+Shoot – Hold down left mouse click to charge the bow, shoot on release (incomplete currently)</br>

+## How to generate project files

+### Visual Studio 2022
+One you have the project cloned to your PC.
+Open a command prompt and from the source code directory run:
+`cmake -B./build -G"Visual Studio 17 2022"`

+Open `platformer_test.sln` from `/build`

+### Visual Studio 2019
+One you have the project cloned to your PC.
+Open a command prompt and from the source code directory run:
+`cmake -B./build -G"Visual Studio 16 2019"`

+Open `platformer_test.sln` from `/build`

+### XCode
+One you have the project cloned to your MAC.
+Open a terminal and from the source code directory run:
+`cmake -B./build -GXcode`

+Open `platformer_test.xcodeproj` from `/build`
+You'll also have to select `Platformer` from the project selection dropdown menu in XCsode.

 ❏ Assets</br>
 	&emsp;&emsp;✓ Menu background</br>